stephon0518/SeniorDesign/README.md

 ### Project Advisor - Dr. Fred Annexstein
 ## Project Abstract
-   Web application that recommends places to go in a city based on what you’re looking for.
-So, potentially coffee shops, restaurants, museums, gyms, libraries , etc. Let's say you're looking for coffee shops in Cincinnati.
-Enter that into a prompt, enter the minimum rating the shop must have, other features (free wifi, outdoor seating, child friendly, pet friendly, etc) A list of places will be recommended that meet the criteria.
+Web application that recommends places to visit in a city based on what you’re looking for.
+So, restaurants, museums, parks, libraries, coffee shops, etc. Let's say you're looking for coffee shops in Cincinnati.
+Enter that into a prompt, enter the minimum rating the shop must have (1-5), A list of places will be recommended that meet the criteria.
 Let’s say you’re looking for restaurants to eat.
 You enter into a prompt a specific type of cuisine you are seeking (Asian, Italian, American, etc).
-Enter any dietary restrictions the restaurant must have (Vegetarian, Vegan, Gluten Free, etc).
-   Enter average ratings, and pricing.
+Enter average ratings.
 A list of restaurants that meet the criteria will be recommended

 ## [Project Description](https://github.com/stephon0518/SeniorDesign/blob/main/Project-Description.md)